24 (Indian TV series)

 24 is an Indian Hindi-language action thriller television series which aired on Colors TV, based on the American series of the same name.
 It aired from 4 October 2013 through 21 December 2013.
 It was written by Rensil D'Silva and Bhavani Iyer, directed by Abhinay Deo and Nitya Mehra, and produced by Ramesh Deo Productions.
 Season 2 aired from 23 July 2016 to 9 October 2016.

 The Hindi version of 24 is the first adaptation of the show; the India rights were acquired from Fox and 24 producer Howard Gordon by the production company of Anil Kapoor, who also plays the lead role in the adaptation.
 In November 2011, Kapoor's production house signed a ₹ 100 crore ($20 million at the time) deal to adapt the series.
 The show is set in Mumbai with the main set of the Anti-Terrorist Unit (ATU) being a replica of the one in the original series.
 Bollywood actors Anupam Kher and Shabana Azmi both have cameo performances in the show.

 The season is directed by Abhinay Deo and Rensil D'Silva, written by Rensil D'Silva and Bhavani Iyer and is supervised by Manisha Sharma.
 The second season aired in July 2016 to October 2016.

+Following its original television run on Colors TV, both seasons of the series made their digital debut on JioHotstar starting 24 April 2026.
+The platform follows a staggered release schedule, dropping eight episodes every Friday.